Action potential from a giant squid axon.

 In response to the appropriate stimulus, the cell membrane of a nerve cell goes through a sequence of depolarization from its rest state followed by repolarization to that rest state.
 In the sequence, it actually reverses its normal polarity for a brief period before reestablishing the rest potential.

 The above example of the squid action potential was patterned after a measured action potential shown in West's Medical Physics.
 The approximate time intervals shown were scaled from time markers on the experimental trace.

 The action potential sequence is essential for neural communication.
 The simplest action in response to thought requires many such action potentials for its communication and performance.
 For modeling the action potential for a human nerve cell, a nominal rest potential of -70 mV will be used.
 The process involves several steps:

-- The repolarization typically overshoots the rest potential to about -90 mV.
-This is called hyperpolarization and would seem to be counterproductive, but it is actually important in the transmission of information.
+Hyperpolarization is the name given to the period of overshoot of the interior cell potential to values more negative than the normal rest state.
+One influence in this phase is the fact that the Na+ gates remain closed and the lack of Na+ mobility across the membrane causes the K+ process to proceed toward the value of -80mV which would occur if potassium alone were present.
+While hyperpolarization might seem to be counterproductive, it is actually important in the transmission of information.
 Hyperpolarization prevents the neuron from receiving another stimulus during this time, or at least raises the threshold for any new stimulus.
 Part of the importance of hyperpolarization is in preventing any stimulus already sent up an axon from triggering another action potential in the opposite direction.
 In other words, hyperpolarization assures that the signal is proceeding in one direction.

 Contributing author: Ka Xiong Charand